eylonmalin/k8s-training/day-6/task-13/README.md

   >> * Add probe section to values.yaml with entry for path
   >> * Update the in values.yaml the service port to be 8080
   >> * Update the probes in the deployment.yaml to take the values from values.yaml
-  >> * Upgrae the helm chart and watch the pod status
+  >> * Upgrade the helm chart and watch the pod status
+9. What about the service ?
+Is it working
+10. Execute port-forward to lc-web service , and make sure the application is up and running.